 Fall: Aug 22, 23, 26 <<<>>> Sep 13, 13, 14

 There is an earlier report 2 Aug 2001 Otoe Co (Falk 2002) and late records of one in a Bellevue, Sarpy Co yard 24 Sep 2019 and one photographed 26 Sep 2017 at Fontenelle Forest, Sarpy Co.

-Fall reports are rare, with only 32 in all, four of these in 2016.
+Fall reports are rare, with only 34 in all, four of these in 2016 and two in 2018.
 There is a tendency for fall migration routes to be further east than in spring (Confer et al 2011).

 The only reports away from the Missouri River Valley are the single Panhandle record, 14 Sep 1997 in Sowbelly Canyon, Sioux Co, 2-3 Oct 2010 Enders Reservoir, Chase Co, and 7 Sep 1973 Thomas Co (Williams 1974).
 Northernmost in the Missouri River Valley are 6 Sep 2016, singles in both Knox and Cedar Cos, and 11 Sep 1995 Washington Co (Grzybowski 1996).